 There are also sets of cards in no particular order, or grouping, from what I can see, which I find interesting because the coloration above or below lend themselves to an added subtlety of tone within a reading when looking at a tableau.
 Especially considering the interplay of color significations and their associated meanings.
 For example, and these are brief:

 Bad words and malicious gossip eat away at the fecundity on offer throwing a cold pall over the gathering/party.
 (The green in the mice card that turns into the blue in the garden card, from fecund to stagnant.)

 Or, looming difficulties cloud loyalty, dampening commitments.
 (Looking specifically at the grayish bottom of the mountain card and the bottom blue of the dog card.)

-Overall, this deck is cohesive in presenting the art and culture it aims to explore, in keeping with the Lenormand frame.
+Overall, this deck is cohesive in presenting the art and culture it aims to explore through the creator’s eyes, while somewhat in keeping with the Lenormand frame.
 Robert M. Place has created a deck imbued with a deep appreciation and respect for Ukiyo-e art and the culture within which it arose.
 It is harmonious and elegant.
 A divinatory reading with the deck is clear and dynamic.
-To be frank, there is nothing I do not like about the deck, I bought it because of its beauty, and find myself reaching for it often because the readings are incisive and eloquent.
-Needless to say, I highly recommend this deck for Lenormand and cartomancy lovers alike, especially those that appreciate a different voice within the traditional Lenormand world.
+To be frank, there is nothing I do not like about the deck, I bought it because of its beauty, and find myself reaching for it often because the readings are eloquent.* Needless to say, I highly recommend this deck for cartomancy lovers, especially those that appreciate a differently structured voice from the traditional Lenormand world.